cmu-delphi/delphi-epidata/docs/api/rvdss.md

 -   NA : Not available
 -   Not tested

+We were unable to find detailed guidance about the difference between these categories.
 For convenience, we treat all these as NA, but there may be subtle differences.

 For epiweeks 5 and 47 of the 2019-2020 season, the reports are empty, so data from these weeks are missing.